No Win No Fee solicitors

 Published: 3rd December 2020

 Despite the fact that more cars, buses and bicycles flow onto our roads each year, the UK's roads have remained amongst the safest in Europe.
-This can be supported by the European comission's 2019 road safety statistics report, which stated an increase in the number of EU deaths per million inhabitants once the UK's figures were extracted as a result of Brexit.
+This can be supported by the latest data from the European Transport Safety Council, which shows UK deaths per million inhabitants in 2020 to be amongst the lowest in Europe, with lower fatalities seen by just Norway and Sweden.

 With vastly improved vehicle safety features, tighter speed control regulations, as well as greater general public awareness, UK road accidents are on the decline.